vanhoangkha/Networking-fundamentals/Day55_Virtualizations_and_Cloud_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7bf3f22c-a7b8-41bf-bc1e-8c128a41f20f)

-- VMs are connected to each other and the EXTERNAL Mạng via a VIRTUAL Switch running on the HYPERVISOR
+- VMs are connected to each other and the EXTERNAL Network via a VIRTUAL Switch running on the HYPERVISOR
 - Just like a regular PHYSICAL Switch, the vSWITCH’s INTERFACES can operate as Access PORTS or Trunk PORTS and use VLANs to separate the VMs at LAYER 2
-- INTERFACES on the vSWITCH connect to the PHYSICAL NIC (or NICs) of the SERVER to communicate with the EXTERNAL Mạng
+- INTERFACES on the vSWITCH connect to the PHYSICAL NIC (or NICs) of the SERVER to communicate with the EXTERNAL Network

 ---